 Creating Entries for Dictionaries

 If you simply refer to a commonly known dictionary such as Webster’s, just include that reference in your notes.
-However, if your paper relies heavily on biographical dictionaries, foreign language, medical or legal dictionaries, you may want to consider a section in your bibliography for those works.
-While creating your biblio entry, make sure to include the version you have consulted for your paper.
+However, if your paper relies heavily on biographical, foreign language, medical or legal dictionaries, you may want to consider a section in your bibliography for those works.
+While creating your bibliography entry, make sure to include the version you have consulted for your paper.

-Include the same elements for secondary sources in your full entry as you do for primary sources: Title, Creator, Version/Edition, Publisher, Date, Locator etc.
+Include the same elements for secondary sources in your full entry as you do for primary sources: Title, Creator, Version/Edition, Publisher, Date, and Locator.

 If the consulted dictionary includes a website link, add that at the end of the entry.
 If there’s a DOI, remember to add https://doi.org to the link.

 For reference works that are updated on a regular basis, include the frequency of publication.

 For works with several volumes, such as encyclopedia sets, include the number of volumes.

 As always, put your reader first and ask yourself what information s/he needs in order to find the information cited in your research paper.
 Secondary sources do not need a bibliography entry, but you should always cite them in your notes either as a footnote or endnote.
 As with social media posts, you may cite within the text if it’s a slight mention.
 By keeping your reader in mind, you can determine if you should include a bibliography entry as well.